wywywy01/edx-documentation/en_us/open_edx_release_notes/source/ficus.rst

 New **Next** and **Previous** buttons allow learners to navigate more intuitively through courses.

-A post listing view that shows not only post titles, but also the first line of each post, is now available on the **Discussions** and **Teams** pages and in inline discussions.

 The **Progress** page loads significantly faster.

 For course problems, the **Check** and **Final Check** buttons are now combined